top of page

 1994

-This piece presents the old hymn, "If thou but suffer God to guide thee," in the context of colorful, intellectual musical discourse, not seeking to answer a question as much as wonder about a relationship.
+This piece presents the old hymn, "If thou but suffer God to guide thee," in the context of colorful, varied musical discourse, not seeking to answer a question as much as wonder about a relationship.

 String Quartet (#1)